Introductory courses to HNCs, HNDs and Degrees

 Progress to a Degree

-Did you know that a Social Care HNC or HND qualification is the equivalent of first year (HNC) or second year (HND) of a Social Care Degree at university?
+Did you know that a Health and Social Care HNC or HND qualification is the equivalent of first year (HNC) or second year (HND) of a Health and Social Care Degree at university?

 University of the Highlands and Islands